 Next holiday, why not pack your brain in between the sunscreen and John Grisham’s latest bestseller?

 What?
 Oh yes, I hear your concern and share your fear.
-After all, how does one balance a cocktail, pretend to read while checking out the, erm, scenery on the beach, and learn something at the same time?
+After all, how does one balance a cocktail and pretend to read while checking out the, erm, scenery on the beach, and have travel adventures to expand your brain at the same time?

 Well, I’m not exactly sure…but I’m willing to try anything once.